Last updated on December 19th, 2024

 1. Promotes Satiety:

-Chana helps in curbing hunger and promoting a feeling of fullness, which is crucial for weight loss.
+Chana helps curb hunger and promote a feeling of fullness, which is crucial for weight loss.
 Research from NCBI indicates that legumes, like chana, can keep you satisfied for longer periods, reducing overall calorie intake and supporting weight loss.

 2. Rich in Protein:

-Chickpeas are high in protein, beneficial for building and maintaining muscle mass.
+Mayo Clinic Health System says that chickpeas are high in protein and beneficial for building and maintaining muscle mass.
 Increased muscle mass contributes to a higher metabolism, aiding in weight loss.
-The proteins in chana not only provide energy but also help in maintaining fullness, boosting metabolism, and reducing cravings, all of which are essential for weight loss.
+The proteins in chana not only provide energy but also help maintain fullness, boost metabolism, and reduce cravings, all of which are essential for weight loss.

 3. High in Fibre:

-Chana is good for health and is an excellent source of both soluble and insoluble fibre.
-Dietary fibre plays a crucial role in weight loss by slowing down digestion, reducing hunger, and improving waste expulsion from the intestines.
-The fibre in chickpeas contributes to prolonged feelings of fullness, ultimately reducing food intake.
+Chana is good for health and is an excellent source of both soluble and insoluble fiber.
+Dietary fiber plays a crucial role in weight loss by slowing down digestion, reducing hunger, and improving waste expulsion from the intestines.
+The fiber in chickpeas contributes to prolonged feelings of fullness, ultimately reducing food intake.

 4. Low in Fat:

-With only 3 grams of fat per 100-gram serving, cooked chickpeas are a low-fat option for those aiming to lose weight.
+According to WebMD, chickpeas only have 4 grams of fat per serving.
+Cooked chickpeas are a low-fat option for those aiming to lose weight.
 This makes chana an ideal choice compared to other protein sources, helping in calorie control for effective weight management.

 5. Contains Good Fats: